CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 # Project Objectives
 * To create a machine learning model using a linear regression model with an R-squared between 0.50 to 0.99.
 * To create a machine learning model using a logistic regression model with at least 75% Accuracy.
-* To analyze the importance of each individual variable to the outcome of linear and logistic model prediction,
+* To analyze the importance of each variable to the outcome of linear and logistic model prediction,

 # Methodology
 # Linear Regression